Shenavar/Anaconda-Installation.md/Anaconda Installation.md

    or

    - Install an application for open internet such as *Lantern*.
 This is explained in detail below (See **Updating Anaconda** below this page).
-After downloading and running Lanter, or somethig similar, download anaconda from the
+After downloading and running *Lantern*, or somethig similar, download anaconda from the
 [this page](https://www.anaconda.com/products/individual#linux).

 Once downloaded, the file will be usually placed in your *Download* directory which, in what follows, will be addressed as